ZFITTER 1985-2013: Real corrections, mostly due to QED

 Around 1983 we began to envisage some contribution to the description of the $Z$ boson resonance as it was planned to be studied at LEP.
 There existed several articles on electroweak radiative corrections.
 Let us mention the electroweak study by Wetzel in 1982 \cite{Wetzel:1982mh} and that by Lynn and Stuart in 1984 \cite{Lynn:1984rk}, or the MC program MUSTRAAL by Berends, Kleiss, Jadach in 1982 \cite{Berends:1982ie}.
 It was not evident to us that we might contribute some novel results, and we decided therefore to study real photon emission first.

 The Dubna group has an enormous experience in the analytical treatment of QED corrections, first mostly applied to $t$-channel exchange processes.
-We should mention here the close contacts with Dubna experimentalists of the NA-4 collaboration at CERN.
+This was pushed by the close contacts with Dubna experimentalists of the NA-4 collaboration at CERN.
+Basics of a systematic analytical phase space handling with massive final state particles may be found in \cite{Akhundov:1976yy}.
 The subtraction method for the treatment of infra-red singularities was worked out in 1976 in a seminal paper \cite{Bardin:1976qa}.
 The divergent part of the cross-section is, in simplified form, integrated over the whole phase space, and at the same time subtracted from the exact squared matrix element.
 The difference can be integrated numerically, and the isolated term is sufficiently simple for an analytical treatment.
 In practice, this can become quite involved, see reference \cite{Akhundov:1994my}.